 Summary:

-The Harrison Community Schools district in Michigan consists of 3 schools: 1 elementary school, 1 middle school, and 1 high school.
-The data reveals a mixed picture, with the Harrison Community High School standing out as a relative bright spot, while the elementary and middle schools face significant challenges in academic performance.
+The Harrison Community Schools district in Michigan consists of 4 schools, including 1 elementary school, 1 middle school, 1 high school, and 1 alternative school.
+The data reveals a mix of performance across the district, with the Harrison Alternative Education school standing out as a bright spot.

 Thank you for your feedback!